zalomea/translator-js/README.md

 ## How to use it

-Translator.js is a native JS plugin that don't need any special plugin, you only have to include the library and add the tags and attributes.
+Translator.js is a vanilla JS without external dependencies, you only have to include the library and add the tags and attributes.

 - Translation tags